 If you can’t make it to the beach for your 2-year-old’s birthday party, don’t worry.
-He — and all of his friends — will have just as much fun making sandcastles in a sandbox or sand table in the back yard.
+They — and all of their friends — will have just as much fun making sandcastles in a sandbox or sand table in the back yard.
 Just be sure to have enough shovels and pails for everyone!

 5. Art party

 Whether they’re coloring, finger painting or drawing on the patio with chalk, an art-themed party is a great way for any 2-year-old to spend a few hours.
 (And it’s super-cheap, to boot!)